 Wildfires.
 The State is not particularly vulnerable to wildfires except during times of drought, and has not itself experienced wildfire events of the magnitude experienced recently in Canada and California, with the concomitant effects on health, safety, and property damage.
 However, wide-scale wildfire events elsewhere, most particularly in Canada recently, have demonstrated the continental and perhaps transcontinental reach of such events, impacting the health of Connecticut residents.
-In 2023, wildfire smoke from the wildfires in Canada traveled into Connecticut multiple times over the summer causing unhealthy levels of air pollution and subsequent warnings from the State to stay indoors, especially for residents with preexisting conditions that could be exacerbated by the unhealthy air.
+In the Fall of 2024, the State did experience an unprecedented period of unusually warm and dry weather that resulted in multiple extreme fire weather warnings.
+This period resulted in the most wildfires in the State's history, with 227 fires and more than 400 acres burned.
+The scale of these fires, while unprecedented in Connecticut, is extremely small compared to the major fires out west.
+As a result of after-action reviews, the State is reassessing its preparedness and readiness along with several statutory reviews to improve policies, procedures, and assessing available resources and training.
+While it is recognized there was widespread success preventing large conflagrations, the State is using this opportunity to identify areas for improvement.